BabylonJS/OldDocumentationSite/content/How_To/contribute/contribute_to_api.md

 ## Private or Protected

-These will be ignored automatically when building the API documentation although plain comments are useful for development
+These will be ignored automatically when building the API documentation and comments are optional.

 ```javascript
 private _worldMatrix: Matrix;